-Collaboration with customers lies at the heart of our process, and we have developed a comprehensive approach of passport security design that we believe can lead to superior results.
+Collaboration with customers lies at the heart of our process, and we have developed a comprehensive approach to passport security design that we believe can lead to superior results.

-We also believe it's key that authorities do not overlook the continuing importance of a security-conscious approach to the paper elements (data page, booklet, cover), and we keep on investing in developing high-security printing solutions for our clients.
+We also believe authorities mustn't overlook the importance of a security-conscious approach to the paper elements (data page, booklet, cover).
+We keep on investing in developing high-security printing solutions for our clients.

-It's part of the Holistic Design philosophy that Thales has been implementing for several years to create state-of-the-art IDs and passports with customer's satisfaction in mind.
+It's part of the Holistic Design philosophy Thales has been implementing for several years to create state-of-the-art IDs and passports with customer satisfaction in mind.

 What is the future of ePassport?